 The departing tenant will be liable to pay the 'tenancy change and vetting charge' incurred by the landlord in effecting the change of tenant.
-This normally amounts to 75% percent of the monthly rent but, may be more.
-This amount could change, if your landlord chooses to advertise through a different letting agent or if our prices increase.
+This normally amounts to £300 inclusive VAT this amount could change, if your landlord chooses to advertise through a different letting agent or if our prices increase.
 Regardless of the source of the new tenant, the outgoing tenant will always be charged the 'Tenancy change and vetting charge'.